gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 to those considered in the last two chapters but with a categorical response variable.
 The methods are very different in application but are quite similar in overall goals to those in Chapter \@ref(chapter3) where differences in responses where explored across groups.
-After Chapter \@ref(chapter5), the rest of the semester will return to fitting models using the ``lm`` function as used here, but incorporating quantitative predictor variables and then eventually incorporating both categorical and quantitative predictor variables.
+After Chapter \@ref(chapter5), the rest of the book will return to fitting models using the ``lm`` function as used here, but incorporating quantitative predictor variables and then eventually incorporating both categorical and quantitative predictor variables.
 The methods in Chapter \@ref(chapter8) are actually quite similar to those considered here, so the better you understand these models, the easier that material will be master.

 ## Summary of important R code	{#section4-8}